szzjunk/Junkai-GitHub/Nasdaq ITCH 5.0 Parser/README.md

   - order_book.h5: stores the rebuilt order flow for the given day
   - vwap_store.h5: stores the VWAP of each stock

-- The _**Use Batch File to Run Python Script as Program**_ folder contains a .bat file that can automatically use command prompt to call Python.exe and tranfer parameters into Python script for executing the code.
+- The _**Use Batch File to Run Python Script as Program**_ folder contains a .bat file that can automatically use command prompt to call Python.exe and tranfer parameters into Python script for executing the .py file.